Sanitizing My Home Without Bleach: Here's How I Do It!

 With these natural alternatives to bleach, you can keep your toilet clean and hygienic without using harsh chemicals:

-• Lemon juice.
+- Lemon juice.
 Lemon juice is a natural cleaner and deodorizer.
 Squeeze a lemon into a spray bottle and add some water.
 Spray the mixture onto the toilet bowl, seat, and lid.
 Let it sit for a few minutes, then scrub with a toilet brush.
-Rinse with water and your toilet will be clean and smelling fresh!
+Rinse with water, and your toilet will be clean and smell fresh!

-• Borax: Borax is a natural mineral that can be used to clean and sanitize your toilet.
+- Borax: Borax is a natural mineral that can be used to clean and sanitize your toilet.
 Sprinkle some borax onto the toilet bowl, scrub with a toilet brush, and let it sit for 30 minutes.
-Flush and you're done!
-Borax has natural antibacterial properties and can help to remove stains.
+Flush, and you’re done!
+Borax has natural antibacterial properties and can help remove stains.

-As you can see, there are plenty of alternatives to bleach when it comes to sanitizing your home or workplace.
+As you can see, there are plenty of alternatives to bleach when it comes to sanitizing your home.